tensorpack/tensorpack/docs/tutorial/inference.md

    If you use tensorpack layers, they are mainly just wrappers around `tf.layers`.

 2. The trained parameters: tensorpack saves them in standard TF checkpoint format.
-   Nothing about it is related to tensorpack.
+   Nothing about the format is related to tensorpack.

-With the model and the weights, you can do inference with whatever approaches TensorFlow supports.
+With the model and the trained parameters, you can do inference with whatever approaches TensorFlow supports.
 Usually it involves the following steps:

 ### Step 1: build the model (graph)